danaher-digital/clustering_coding_challenge/README.md

 clustering_coding_challenge
 ==============================

-This coding challenge is used in Danaher Digital's recruiting process.
+This coding challenge is used in Danaher's recruiting process.
 Data, code, and repository links may not be used or shared outside of this recruiting process.

 In the data/raw directory are thirteen data files.
 Each file represents an experiment where a number of features of a system are